laxman-22/ML-Deployment/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) to create a website that can predict the survivability of Titatnic passengers based on their attributed.
+The flask server is located [here](https://github.com/laxman-22/ML-Flask-Server) as the repo is attached to Render who is hosting the flask server and this website is hosted by Vercel.
+With the current configuration the Flask API will not respond to local servers as it is purely linked to this [link](https://ml-deployment-65gi.vercel.app)

 ## Getting Started